lukehoulihan/ummorpg-remastered-mysql/README.md

 2. Download or pull down this repo.
 3. Drag and drop the folder `MySQL`(under plugins) to `Assets-> uMMORPG -> Plugins`
 4. **You'll get some errors, don't panic.** These show up because Unity doesn't know how handle .net assembly dependency versions that are higher than the listed requirements.
-5. Select the .net assenbly `MySqlConnector` under `Assets/uMMORPG/Plugins/MySQL/MySqlConnector/` and uncheck the `Validate References` property under `General` in the inspector.
+5. Select the .net assembly `MySqlConnector` under `Assets/uMMORPG/Plugins/MySQL/MySqlConnector/` and uncheck the `Validate References` property under `General` in the inspector.
 Click `Apply` in the inspector.
 6. Right click `MySqlConnector` in the project window and select `Re-import`
 7. Do the same to `System.Memory` and `System.Threading.Tasks.Extensions`.
-Don't forget to re-import after each time.
+Don't forget to re-import after each change.
 8. If you're still seeing errors double check that `Validate References` is unchecked on all 3, clear your console, then Re-import `MySqlConnector`.
 9. Next Drag and drop the `Database.cs` file from this repository to `Assets-> uMMORPG -> Scripts` in your project.
 Select `Yes` to overwrite the existing file.
 ### 4. Apply to your scene